Anne Quemere

 Anne Quemere (born May 19, 1966) is a French sailor and sportswoman.

 Biography

 From an early age, she found herself close to the sea on which she sails, as a family living in the Glénan archipelago, on the islands of Groix, Belle-Île, Houat or Hœdic.
 Her father was a sailor.
-She was the third among three sisters and a brother.)
+She was the third among three sisters and a brother.

-After her high school diploma, she went to the Fac de Rennes and then in the 90s she flew to the United States where she settled.
-Residing in New Orleans (Louisiana), Vermont and New York, she works in tourism, day after day traveling the North American continent, Mexico, Asia and India.
+After her high school diploma, she went to the University of Rennes and then in the 1990s she flew to the United States where she settled.
+Residing in New Orleans, Vermont and New York, she worked in tourism, day after day traveling the North American continent, Mexico, Asia, and India.
 In the early 2000s, she returned to Brittany and began new activities.

 Ocean crossings

 2002-2004: Atlantic and solo records

 In 2002, after two years of meticulous preparation, she rowed across the Atlantic following the easterlies route.
 Starting from the island of Gomera in the Canary Islands, she arrived in Guadeloupe 56 days later, thus establishing the new female record held until then by the American Tori Murden.

 In 2004, she set off from Cape Cod in the United States, rowing and solo, to reach the French coast, which she set foot on 86 days later, having covered some 6,450 km.
 This trip was for her, the opportunity to claim a new female record.